tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据处理/盲水印概述_intl_en.md

 - Currently, you cannot add a blind watermark to animated images such as GIF.
 - Both the width and height of the image watermark must not be greater than 1/8 of the input image.
 - You need to choose a white watermark with a black background for the effect of blind watermarking.
 - Each account is entitled to a free tier of 3,000 blind watermarks, and any excessive usage will be billed.
 The unused part of the free tier will not roll over to the next month.
-For more information, see [Free Tier].
+For more information, see Free Tier.
 - Text watermarks can contain digits and letters.
 - Blind watermarking can protect against different kinds of image theft attacks such as clipping, smudging, and color change.
 The anti-theft effect is related to the original image size and the attack intensity.
 For more information, [contact us](https://intl.cloud.tencent.com/contact-sales).